kjell/mcn-2020-git-haiku/index.md

-First white snow of fall
+Now that eyes of hawks
-mingling with bright small shells
+is quieted with creepers
-It’s the Doll’s Festival.
+Contemptuous of frost